-The most profound technologies are those that disappear.
+he most profound technologies are those that disappear.
 They weave themselves into the fabric of everyday life until they are indistinguishable from it.

-Consider writing, perhaps the first information technology: The ability to capture a symbolic representation of spoken language for long-term storage freed information from the limits of individual memory.
+Consider writing, perhaps the first information technology.
+The ability to represent spoken language symbolically for long-term storage freed information from the limits of individual memory.
 Today this technology is ubiquitous in industrialized countries.
 Not only do books, magazines and newspapers convey written information, but so do street signs, billboards, shop signs and even graffiti.
 Candy wrappers are covered in writing.
-The constant background presence of these products of "literacy technology" does not require active attention, but the information to be conveyed is ready for use at a glance.
+The constant background presence of these products of "literacy technology" does not require active attention, but the information to be transmitted is ready for use at a glance.
 It is difficult to imagine modern life otherwise.

 Silicon-based information technology, in contrast, is far from having become part of the environment.
-More than 50 million personal computers have been sold, and nonetheless the computer remains largely in a world of its own.
-It is approachable only through complex jargon that has nothing to do with the tasks for which which people actually use computers.
+More than 50 million personal computers have been sold, and the computer nonetheless remains largely in a world of its own.
+It is approachable only through complex jargon that has nothing to do with the tasks for which people use computers.
 The state of the art is perhaps analogous to the period when scribes had to know as much about making ink or baking clay as they did about writing.

 The arcane aura that surrounds personal computers is not just a "user interface" problem.
-My colleagues and I at PARC think that the idea of a "personal" computer itself is misplaced, and that the vision of laptop machines, dynabooks and "knowledge navigators" is only a transitional step toward achieving the real potential of information technology.
-Such machines cannot truly make computing an integral, invisible part of the way people live their lives.
-Therefore we are trying to conceive a new way of thinking about computers in the world, one that takes into account the natural human environment and allows the computers themselves to vanish into the background.
+My colleagues and I at the Xerox Palo Alto Research Center think that the idea of a "personal" computer itself is misplaced and that the vision of laptop machines, dynabooks and "knowledge navigators" is only a transitional step toward achieving the real potential of information technology.
+Such machines cannot truly make computing an integral, invisible part of people's lives.
+We are therefore trying to conceive a new way of thinking about computers, one that takes into account the human world and allows the computers themselves to vanish into the background.

-Such a disappearance is a fundamental consequence not of technology, but of human psychology.
+Ouch a disappearance is a fundamental consequence not of technology but of human psychology.
 Whenever people learn something sufficiently well, they cease to be aware of it.
-When you look at a street sign, for example, you absorb its information without consciously performing the act of reading..
-Computer scientist, economist, and Nobelist Herb Simon calls this phenomenon "compiling"; philosopher Michael Polanyi calls it the "tacit dimension"; psychologist TK Gibson calls it "visual invariants"; philosophers Georg Gadamer and Martin Heidegger call it "the horizon" and the "ready-to-hand", John Seely Brown at PARC calls it the "periphery".
+When you look at a street sign, for example, you absorb its information without consciously performing the act of reading.
+Computer scientist, economist and Nobelist Herbert A. Simon calls this phenomenon "compiling"; philosopher Michael Polanyi calls it the "tacit dimension"; psychologist J.J.
+Gibson calls it "visual invariants"; philosophers Hans Georg Gadamer and Martin Heidegger call it the "horizon" and the "ready-to-hand"; John Seely Brown of PARC calls it the "periphery."
 All say, in essence, that only when things disappear in this way are we freed to use them without thinking and so to focus beyond them on new goals.

 The idea of integrating computers seamlessly into the world at large runs counter to a number of present-day trends.
-"Ubiquitous computing" in this context does not just mean computers that can be carried to the beach, jungle or airport.
+"Ubiquitous computing" in this context does not mean just computers that can be carried to the beach, jungle or airport.
 Even the most powerful notebook computer, with access to a worldwide information network, still focuses attention on a single box.
-By analogy to writing, carrying a super-laptop is like owning just one very important book.
+By analogy with writing, carrying a superlaptop is like owning just one very important book.
 Customizing this book, even writing millions of other books, does not begin to capture the real power of literacy.